ivmai/bdwgc/docs/environment.md

 `GC_ONLY_LOG_TO_FILE` - Turns off redirection of `GC_stdout` and `GC_stderr`
 to the log file specified by `GC_LOG_FILE` environment variable.
-Has no effect unless the later is set; has no effect if the collector is built with `SMALL_CONFIG` macro defined.
+Has no effect unless the latter is set; has no effect if the collector is built with `SMALL_CONFIG` macro defined.

 `GC_PRINT_VERBOSE_STATS` - Turns on even more logging.
 Has no effect if the